VadimFarutin/JB-Test/code_quality/README.md

 Results for one file and Python project are saved in `output_main.txt` and `output_radon.txt`.

 ### Download projects to test on
+I have evaluated script on radon project itself.
 ```
 mkdir repos
 cd repos